Sumukha1496/maskdata/README.md

 const MaskData = require('./maskdata');

 const maskCardOptions = {
   // Character to mask the data.
-Default value is 'X'
+Default value is '*'
-  maskWith: "X",
+  maskWith: "*",

   // Should be positive Integer
   // If the starting 'n' digits needs to be unmasked